getgrav/grav-plugin-guestbook/README.md

 You can view and accept messages through the `Guestbook` section in the Admin Plugin.

+## Multiple guestbooks

+If you need more than one guestbook you'll have to copy `user/plugins/guestbook/blueprints/flex-objects/guestbook.yaml`, store it under a different name in the same folder and adjust its content.
+You'll also have to adjust the `filename: ../flex-objects/guestbook.yaml` in the save action of your page file.
+Storing multiple guestbooks with json file format isn't supported, yet.
+See list of todos below.

 ## Credits

 Thanks to the authors of Grav CMS and the inital guestbook plugin.